DenJens/Hangfire.Documentation/background-processing/placing-processing-into-another-process.rst

 .. admonition:: Same storage requires the same code base
    :class: note

    Ensure that all of your Client/Servers use **the same job storage** and **have the same code base**.
-If client enqueues a job based on the ``SomeClass`` that is absent in server's code, the latter will simply throw a performance exception.
+If a client enqueues a job based on the ``SomeClass`` that is absent in the server's code, the latter will simply throw a performance exception.

-If this is a problem, your client may have references only to interfaces, whereas server provide implementations (please see the :doc:`../background-methods/using-ioc-containers` chapter).
+If this is a problem, your client may have references only to interfaces, whereas the server provides implementations (please see the :doc:`../background-methods/using-ioc-containers` chapter).

 Doubtful scenarios
 -------------------

-* You don't want to consume additional Thread Pool threads with background processing -- Hangfire Server uses **custom, separate and limited thread pool**.
+* You do not want to consume additional Thread Pool threads with background processing -- Hangfire Server uses **custom, separate and limited thread pools**.
-* You are using Web Farm or Web Garden and don't want to face with synchronization issues -- Hangfire Server is **Web Garden/Web Farm friendly** by default.
+* You are using a Web Farm or Web Garden and do not want to be faced with synchronization issues -- Hangfire Server is **Web Garden/Web Farm friendly** by default.